Please join me at my new blog, MoonBeach Diary.

 If I like it, I share it… If I don’t, I don’t!

 Born in Okinawa, I moved to California with my older sister when I was 8 years old.
-My mother now lives on an island called Miyako Jima (Okinawa), and my father lives near Glasgow, Scotland in a beautiful village called Bridge of Weir.
+My mother (she passed away in 2013) lived on an island called Miyako Jima (Okinawa), and my father lives near Glasgow, Scotland in a beautiful village called Bridge of Weir.

 Visits to my mother, when she lived in Tokyo, meant bowls of udon in the basement of Matsuzakaya department store, and sugar inducing visits to the MilkyWay in Harajuku.
 Eating dinner at her house was always a yakiniku grill feast.